sebastianventura/julia-master-doc-es/manual/packages.md

 "NumericExtensions" => v"0.2.17"
 ```

-## Adding and Removing Packages
+## Añadir y eliminar paquetes

 Julia's package manager is a little unusual in that it is declarative rather than imperative.
-This means that you tell it what you want and it figures out what versions to install (or remove)
-to satisfy those requirements optimally – and minimally.
-So rather than installing a package,
-you just add it to the list of requirements and then "resolve" what needs to be installed.
-In
-particular, this means that if some package had been installed because it was needed by a previous
+This means that you tell it what you want and it figures out what versions to install (or remove) to satisfy those requirements optimally – and minimally.
+So rather than installing a package,  you just add it to the list of requirements and then "resolve" what needs to be installed.
+In particular, this means that if some package had been installed because it was needed by a previous
 version of something you wanted, and a newer version doesn't have that requirement anymore, updating
 will actually remove that package.